tamojitghosh9/fi_task01/README.md

 iii) Total Sales = SUM('Sample - Superstore'[Sales])

-NOTE: open the .pbix file, go to the dashboard/report view and use the interactive charts and graphs to view the data in a structured and categorized format, according to your wish
+Open the .pbix file, go to the dashboard/report view and use the interactive charts and graphs to view the data in a structured and categorized format, according to your wish.
+Use the dropdown slicers to filter out results and see required information.